-The Germans first cultivated the mushroom to offset food shortages during World War I. Now it is known commercially around the world as a gourmet mushroom.
+The Germans first cultivated mushrooms to offset food shortages during World War I. Now it is known commercially around the world as a gourmet mushroom.

-A study showed that consumption of oyster mushroom extracts lowered cholesterol levels in some patients.
+A study showed that oyster mushroom extracts lowered cholesterol levels in some patients.
 This was because oyster mushrooms produced the cholesterol-lowering drug lovastatin.
-(Study)

 Oyster Mushroom Preparation